 Breast Care Services

-The Breast Care Center at Weiss Memorial Hospital provides comprehensive services to diagnose and treat your breast health concern.
+Our breast care services at Weiss Memorial Hospital provides comprehensive services to diagnose and treat your breast health concern.

 Imaging & Radiology

 Our board-certified radiologists work closely with referring primary physicians, surgeons and oncologists, providing comprehensive imaging services to detect and diagnose cancer.
 They also perform percutaneous breast biopsies during imaging.
 Learn more about Imaging & Radiology.

 MRI uses a magnetic field and radio waves to provide radiologists with cross-sectional images of the inside of the breast.
 Breast MRI is often used in women who have already been diagnosed with breast cancer.
 MRI provides a further determination of the size of cancer and is also used to evaluate the opposite breast for tumors.
 Visit the American Cancer Society for more information about the uses of MRI scans.

 This imaging test uses a low dose of X-rays to screen breast tissue.
 It’s used for breast disease screening and early breast cancer diagnosis.
 A mammogram may be done if you have breast problems such as a lump, pain, or nipple discharge.
 It can check for breast cancers, noncancerous or benign tumors, and cysts before they can be felt.

 This exam uses sound waves to create images based on the patterns returned to a hand-held device used by the radiologist.
 Breast ultrasound is used to evaluate breast changes, such as lumps or dense breast tissue.
 It is useful because it can often differentiate between cysts (fluid-filled sacs) and solid masses needing further evaluation.